 0:55 I love how the sunlight shines so brightly here with the horses in the background.

-1:00 This stunning shot was on top of Craggy mountain.
+1:00 This stunning shot was on top of Craggy Gardens pinnacle.
 We basically ran up from the parking lot to catch the sunset.
-Throughout the video we come back to this location, setting us in the beautiful Appalachian Mountains.
+Throughout the video we come back to this location, setting us in the beautiful Appalachian Mountains, which we both love.

 1:15 I love how the fretboards overlap here.
-One motif that was a constant among southern rock music videos was this idea of the fretboard close up.
+One motif that was a constant among Southern Rock music videos I watched was this idea of the fretboard close up.
 Here, it intersects with the main image creating a duality.

-1:25 In ministry settings I spend a lot of time thinking about the ways in which southern white pulpits have woven theology to enable whiteness to retain the most powerful spot in the post colonial pigmentocracy.
-In our ideation phase this stained glass window image came up and we added it here as a lead into the monuments.
-These monuments are intentionally subtle, promoting a sense that whiteness is linked with the divine.
+1:25 In ministry settings I spend a lot of time thinking about the ways in which Southern White pulpits have woven theology to enable Whiteness to retain the most powerful spot in the post-colonial pigmentocracy.
+In our ideation phase, this stained glass window image came up and we added it here as a lead in to the monuments.
+These stained-glass memorials are intentionally subtle, promoting the problematic idea that Whiteness is linked with the divine.

 1:40 When I first heard the lyric, I really appreciated David including the monuments specifically.
-It is truly incredible in a negative way, the power that the lost cause narrative had in upholding the lies of confederate greatness and sowing confusion about the reason behind the civil war.
+It is truly incredible in a negative way, the power that the Noble Lost Cause narrative had in upholding the lies of Confederate greatness and sowing confusion about the reason behind the Civil War.

 1:50 I love how the sunlight spins out of the frame here as the mural emerges in stark contrast to the monuments.

-1:55 These are images over the last century first black people in protest, then white people joyfully attending lynchings.
-It was the subtleties of the lost cause narrative that allowed for good people to go along with the horrific murderous atrocity of lynching.
+1:55 These are images over the last century—first Black students in protest, then White people joyfully attending lynchings.
+It was the subtleties of the Noble Lost Cause narrative that allowed for people to go along with the horrific, murderous atrocity of lynching.
 They looked away.

 2:05 This couple are great family friends with David.
 He was taken with their joy in dance.
 With their permission, we included it in the video.
 I adjusted the speed of their waltz to time with the beat.

-2:20 Here the intersection of our widepan shot from Craggy with the chorus, visually suggests the introspective requirements in being will to deeply explore and come to terms with our complicity in a subtle legacy of overt hate.
-Charles Blow spoke in Montreat in 2015.
-He said, “a new sidewalk on one side of town is a black body face down on the other side of town.”
+2:20 Here the intersection of our wide shot from Craggy with the chorus, visually suggests the introspective requirements in being willing to deeply explore and come to terms with our complicity in a subtle legacy of overt hate.
+Charles Blow spoke in Montreat a number of years ago.
+He brought up the idea that a new sidewalk on one side of town is a Black body face down on the other side of town.
 He was referring to police funding quotas in practice.

 2:25 I love the way the sun gleams in the center of this overlay as the two shots meet.